Sulima1/Sulima1/README.md

 - 👋 Hi, I’m @Sulima1
-- 👀 I’m interested in backend and frontend development
+- 👀 I’m interested in backend development
-- 🌱 I’m currently learning Data Structures in Python and C++
+- 🌱 I’m currently learning Python, Java, and C++
 - 💞️ I’m looking to collaborate on anything!
 Send me a message!
 - 📫 How to reach me: